emillermcglone/task_tracker/README.md

 # Design
 The user starts at an index page where they can either log in or create a new account.
 Users must provide a valid email address (it must include @) to create an account.
 Once logged in, users are redirected to a home page, displaying the tasks they are assigned to.
-They can select tasks to update or delete.
-Users can mark their tasks complete and enter the time spent on it.
-Time must be an increment of 15 minutes.
-Users can also create new tasks.
+They can update or delete tasks assigned to them.
+The time input must be in increments of 15 minutes.
+Users may also view all tasks where they can delete or edit tasks that they have created.
+On both the home and all tasks pages, users can create new tasks.
 Once finished, users can log out.

 # TaskTracker